Prosecutor urges jury to convict Michigan school shooter's dad, says he could have prevented tragedy

 “James Crumbley was presented with the easiest, most glaring opportunities to prevent the deaths of four students and he did nothing," McDonald said.
 “He did nothing — over and over and over again.”

 The boy took the gun to school, killing four students and wounding seven more people on Nov.
 30, 2021.
-Investigators said a cable that could have locked the gun case was still in a package.
+Investigators said a cable that could have locked the gun was still in its package.

+McDonald demonstrated for the jury how to use it, picking up the murder weapon, inserting a lock and removing the keys.

 Ethan's mental state was declining: He made a macabre drawing of a gun and a wounded man on a math assignment and added disturbing phrases, “The thoughts won’t stop.
 Help me.
 Blood everywhere.
 The world is dead.”